France beats Serbia 91-76 for bronze medal in women’s hoops

 The Serbians slumped over in disappointment, unable to hold back the tears as one player shielded a teammate by covering her head with a towel.

-Endene Miyem scored 16 points, Sandrine Gruda had 14, Marine Fauthoux added 12 and Alix Duchet, Alexia Chartereau and Marine Johannes each finished with 10 for France.
+Endene Miyem scored 16 points, Gruda had 14, Marine Fauthoux added 12 and Alix Duchet, Alexia Chartereau and Marine Johannes each finished with 10 for France.

 Yvonne Anderson, an American who obtained dual citizenship to play in the Tokyo Games, led Serbia with a game-high 24 points.
 Jelena Brooks added 14.